cncounter/gc-handbook/04_GC_Algorithms_Implementations.md

 >
-1. [Parallel Time: 13.9 ms, GC Workers: 8] – Indicating that for 13.9 ms (clock time) the following activities were carried out by 8 threads in parallel
+> 1. <a>`[Parallel Time: 13.9 ms, GC Workers: 8]`</a> – Indicating that for 13.9 ms (clock time) the following activities were carried out by 8 threads in parallel
-1. [GC Worker Start (ms) – The moment in time at which the workers started their activity, matching the timestamp at the beginning of the pause.
+> 1. <a>`[GC Worker Start (ms)`</a> – The moment in time at which the workers started their activity, matching the timestamp at the beginning of the pause.
 If Min and Max differ a lot, then it may be an indication that too many threads are used or other processes on the machine are stealing CPU time from the garbage collection process inside the JVM
-1. [Ext Root Scanning (ms) – How long it took to scan the external (non-heap) roots such as classloaders, JNI references, JVM system roots, etc. Shows elapsed time, “Sum” is CPU time
+> 1. <a>`[Ext Root Scanning (ms)`</a> – How long it took to scan the external (non-heap) roots such as classloaders, JNI references, JVM system roots, etc. Shows elapsed time, “Sum” is CPU time
-1. [Code Root Scanning (ms) – How long it took to scan the roots that came from the actual code: local vars, etc.
+> 1. <a>`[Code Root Scanning (ms)`</a> – How long it took to scan the roots that came from the actual code: local vars, etc.
-1. [Object Copy (ms) – How long it took to copy the live objects away from the collected regions.
+> 1. <a>`[Object Copy (ms)`</a> – How long it took to copy the live objects away from the collected regions.
-1. [Termination (ms) – How long it took for the worker threads to ensure that they can safely stop and that there’s no more work to be done, and then actually terminate
+> 1. <a>`[Termination (ms)`</a> – How long it took for the worker threads to ensure that they can safely stop and that there’s no more work to be done, and then actually terminate
-1. [Termination Attempts – How many attempts worker threads took to try and terminate.
+> 1. <a>`[Termination Attempts`</a> – How many attempts worker threads took to try and terminate.
 An attempt is failed if the worker discovers that there’s in fact more work to be done, and it’s too early to terminate.
-1. [GC Worker Other (ms) – Other miscellaneous small activities that do not deserve a separate section in the logs.
+> 1. <a>`[GC Worker Other (ms)`</a> – Other miscellaneous small activities that do not deserve a separate section in the logs.
-1. GC Worker Total (ms) – How long the worker threads have worked for in total
+> 1. <a>`GC Worker Total (ms)`</a> – How long the worker threads have worked for in total
-1. [GC Worker End (ms) – The timestamp at which the workers have finished their jobs.
+> 1. <a>`[GC Worker End (ms)`</a> – The timestamp at which the workers have finished their jobs.
 Normally they should be roughly equal, otherwise it may be an indication of too many threads hanging around or a noisy neighbor

 >
 1。(平行时间:13.9毫秒,GC工人:8]——表明13.9毫秒(时钟时间)以下活动是由8线程并行